A customer’s voice carries across the world.

 In a report published in 2013, “Rise-of-the-Consumer-Focused-Enterprise,” Gregory Carpenter writes that companies have shifted toward a consumer-focused enterprise: one that places the customer in such a light that they are an integral part of every point in an organization.

 According to Carpenter, there is a new kind of communication in the twenty-first century: companies no longer create careful, structured messages to communicate with their customers.
 Instead, brands are involved in conversations online.
+They’re investing in enterprise feedback management solutions that make it easier to communicate with their customers and make sure all problems get resolved.

 While it can certainly be overwhelming to know that your brand reputation can be damaged by not paying attention to what customers are saying on social media and online review sites, the vast amount of customer data available online offers unique opportunities for everyone in your entire organization.